Covenanter tank: Development

 From these, a design using many sloped surfaces was chosen to keep the weight low.
 To keep the silhouette low, the suspension used cranked arms and a low profile engine was envisaged.
 The engine, which was to be specifically designed for it, was to deliver at least 300 hp.
 The Wilson transmission and steering of the A16 would be used.

 Design work was by the London, Midland and Scottish Railway Company (LMS), who had no prior experience in the design and production of fighting vehicles and had been invited to participate under a Government policy that British companies should develop skills in expectation of war.
 The design assumed a welded hull rather than the usual riveting.
 The turret was designed by Nuffield, with Henry Meadows designing a new low profile engine for it.
 On 17 April 1939, before a prototype was produced, the first 100 vehicles were ordered from the LMS.
 Additional orders soon followed, with English Electric and Leyland Motors joining the production effort, for a final production total of 1,771 Covenanters.
 Nuffield was also approached but preferred to design its own offspring of the A13 line, which became the Cruiser Mk.VI Crusader.
 Due to the expectation of war, the design was ordered "off the drawing board".
 The expectation was that two pilot models would serve for testing and results applied to the production lines.

 To meet the engine requirement, a horizontally opposed 12-cylinder design was used.
 Although flat, it was wide and left no room for radiators in the engine compartment and so the radiators were situated at the front of the vehicle.
 The unusual arrangement, although tested in mock up form first, when combined with the rushed design resulted in serious problems with engine cooling.
 Even when the systems were redesigned, there were problems and the piping from engine to the radiators heated the fighting compartment.
 These problems meant that the Covenanter would not be employed in the North African Campaign.
-Instead, Crusader and American tanks were sent to Africa, while the Covenanters remained at home.
+Instead, Crusaders and American tanks were sent to Africa, while the Covenanters remained at home.